-On June 11, 2015, the BART Board of Directors adopted a \$903 million balanced operating budget for Fiscal Year 2015-16 that expects increased ridership on the system with a further increase expected relating to the opening of service on the Warm Springs Extension by the end of 2015.
-Corresponding increased farebox revenues are projected, assisted by the scheduled January 1, 2016 CPI based fare increase.
-Other operating revenue is also expected to increase consisting primarily of parking revenue and commercial communications and advertising revenue.
-The District plans to utilize 4G technology in its underground cellular network and expand availability of its fiber optic cable and cellular sites for revenue licensing as well as improved service to customers.
-Sales Tax Revenues are expected to increase to \$244.6 million and property tax revenues and other operating assistance are also expected to increase to \$63 million.
+On June 11, 2015, the BART Board of Directors adopted a \$903 million balanced operating budget for Fiscal Year 2015-16 that expected growing ridership and increased fare revenue assisted by the January 1, 2016 productivity-adjusted, CPI-based fare increase.
+The budget also assumed the opening of service on the Warm Springs Extension by the end of 2015.
+Other operating revenue consisting primarily of parking revenue, commercial communications and advertising revenue was also expected to increase.
+The budget projected Sales Tax Revenues of \$244.6 million and property tax revenues and other operating assistance totaling \$63 million.